Legal & Conveyancing

 Are attorneys FICA accountable institutions?+

 Yes.
-Legal practitioners — attorneys, notaries and conveyancers admitted under the Legal Practice Act — are accountable institutions under Item 3 of Schedule 1 to the Financial Intelligence Centre Act (FICA).
+Legal practitioners — attorneys, notaries and conveyancers admitted under the Legal Practice Act — are listed as accountable institutions in Schedule 1 to the Financial Intelligence Centre Act (FICA).
 That brings client take-on, trust-account activity and property transfers inside the customer due diligence, record-keeping, reporting and Risk Management and Compliance Programme (RMCP) obligations of the Act.

 How does VerifyNow fit with my practice management software?+